SakethKoona/distributed-dataset-processor/README.md

 # Distributed Dataset Processor

-A lightweight and efficient **distributed dataset processing service** designed to automate mundane preprocessing tasks for image ML workflows.
+A lightweight and efficient **distributed dataset processing service** designed to automate mundane preprocessing tasks for image ML workflows, built in Rust for speed and safety.

 It supports common operations such as **grayscale conversion, data augmentation, resizing**, and more, allowing you to streamline dataset preparation in a scalable and fault-tolerant manner.